kailash-manasarovar/statement/docs/timeline/2026/july.md

 #### Stella

 - At the first session, the teachers introduce themselves.
-- Firstly, and importantly, Taryn tells us that she and Yann her boyfriend (a Frenchman who worked as a paramedic in Alicante - he's keen I know this) met on LinkedIn - they're keen I know this.
+- Firstly, and importantly, Taryn tells us that she and Yann her boyfriend (a Frenchman who worked as a paramedic in Alicante - he's keen I know this) met on Tinder, then LinkedIn - they're keen I know this.
 - One of the other teachers reminds me of the acting students on my first degree course in Performing Arts.
 She's performing.
 - They're all performing just like the BAPA acting students did back in 1991.
 - There's a Scottish woman teaching some classes on the course and her name is Stella.